 4.5.
 Assess for lymphadenopathy.

-4.5.1 Palpate the cervical lymph nodes (Figure 1) with both hands, one on each side of the patient’s face.
+4.5.1 Palpate the cervical lymph nodes with both hands, one on each side of the patient’s face.

-4.5.2 Start at the preauricular glands and then work down, palpating with the ends of your fingers: jugulodigastric, submandibular, submental, anterior cervical, supraclavicular, posterior cervical, posterior auricular, occipital lymph nodes.
+4.5.2 Start at the preauricular glands and then work down, palpating with the ends of your fingers: jugulodigastric, submandibular, submental, anterior cervical, supraclavicular, posterior cervical, posterior auricular, occipital lymph nodes (Figure 1)

 4.5.3 Assess for axillary lymphadenopathy by holding the patient’s arm near the elbow with one hand and palpating in the axilla with your other hand.